HoldMyFries/Mazer/README.md

-# mazer
+# Mazer

 A playable maze generator with varying selectable difficulties:

-- Casual
+### Casual
 A medium-size maze using a simple backtracking algorithm that, when reaching a dead-end, returns to the most recently visited tile that has not yet been traversed.

-- Easy
+### Easy
 A small-size maze using a backtracking algorithm that returns to any previusly visited cell when reaching a dead-end.

-- Medium
+### Medium
 A medium-size maze using the same backtracking algorithm used by Easy mazes.

-- Hard
+### Hard
 A large-size maze using the same backtracking algorithm as easy and medium mazes.

-- Diabolical
+### Diabolical
 An extra large, extra difficult maze.

 ## Recommended IDE Setup